|9.5 / 10

-For the majority of my hiking I only ever wear a thin long sleeved top as I that find once I’m on the move I heat up and if my top is too thick I start to sweat.
-Like most hikers I use a layering system the provides a high degree of versatility over a wide range of temperatures and for me this consists of four seperate garments:
+For the majority of my hiking adventures I only ever wear a thin long sleeved top.
+I find once I’m on the move I heat up and if my top is too thick I start to sweat.
+Like most hikers I use a layering system that provides a high degree of versatility over a wide range of temperatures.
+For me my layering system consists of four seperate garments:

 Funnily enough my mid layer is usually the last layer that goes on for me.
 My usual pattern is to use my base layer then add my rain jacket which reduces airflow and keeps me warm first thing in the morning when its still a bit cool.
-If I am using my mid layer its cold, really cold, but on occasions I will decide to wear the mid layer as my stand alone top.
-I also have very specific preferences as far as mid layers go and because it is a cold weather garment I like to have a neck tube and zip that keeps my neck warm but allows toto open the zip up if I need to.
+If I am using my mid layer its cold, really cold, but on occasions I will decide to wear the mid layer as my stand-alone top.
+I also have very specific preferences as far as mid layers go.
+Because it is a cold weather garment, I like to have a neck tube and zip that keeps my neck warm but allows me to open the zip up if needed.

-Over the past three months I have been trying out the Wilderness Wear MerinoFusion 190 Long Sleeved Zip Neck Top and it surprised me for a number of reasons.
-The first time I used this top it was a particularly cold Canberra’s winter day and I used this as as stand alone top.
+I have been using the Wilderness Wear MerinoFusion 190 Long Sleeved Zip Neck Top for around 4 years and when I started using this garment it surprised me for a number of reasons.
+The first time I wore this top it was a particularly cold Canberra’s winter day and I used this as a stand alone top.
 I only glanced at the packaging and made the assumption that this garment was a 100% wool garment like the thinner Wilderness Wear Cumilo Merino 150.
 This assumption was bolstered as the top gave off that Lanolin smell that you often get with wool garments.
-It was only after number of months of using this top that I bothered to read the garment specifications and discovered that ‘MerionoFusion’ part of the name means that this top is a combination of Merino Wool and Polypropylene.
+It was only after number of months of wearing this top that I bothered to read the garment specifications.
+I discovered the ‘MerionoFusion’ part of the name means that this top is a combination of Merino Wool and Polypropylene.

-The idea here it that this hybrid material provides the best of both worlds in that the smell often associated with wearing synthetic garments over long periods is minimised, the garment stays soft to the touch and feels very comfortable on, it continues to keep you warm even when wet but at the same time wicks moisture away from your body on this days when you start to sweat.
-In addition the use of a synthetic hybrid material means that its cheaper than garments that are 100% wool.
+The idea here it that this hybrid material provides the best of both worlds in that the smell often associated with wearing synthetic garments over long periods is minimised.
+The garment stays soft to the touch and feels very comfortable on.
+It continues to keep you warm even when wet but at the same time wicks moisture away from your body on the days when you start to sweat.
+In addition, the use of a synthetic hybrid material means that its cheaper than garments that are 100% wool.

 I have a preference for snug fitting tops and the cut on this garment is classed as slim fit so the XL size fits me quite nicely.
-Given that I will also wear this top as a second layer I wouldn’t want it any smaller.
-As with the other Wilderness Wear tops that I have reviewed the body and sleeve lengths are very generous which is often a shortcoming of many other brands available on the market which can cause them to ride up or become untucked.
+Given I will also wear this top as a second layer, I wouldn’t want it any smaller.
+As with the other Wilderness Wear tops I have reviewed, the body and sleeve lengths are very generous which is often a shortcoming of many other brands – causing them to ride up or become untucked.

-As mentioned I like having a zip neck on my mid layer as as I do lift weights at the gym my neck is on the thicker side.
-I often find that garments made overseas have a skinny neck and can give me a choking sensation which means that the zip is often left open which defeats the purpose.
+As mentioned, I like having a zip neck on my mid layer as I lift weights at the gym my neck is on the thicker side.
+I often find that garments made overseas have a skinny neck and can give me a choking sensation which means the zip is often left open which defeats the purpose.
 Not so with the Wilderness Wear MerinoFusion 190 Long Sleeved Zip Neck Top.
-The neck is a bit bigger so ends up being quit comfortable for me.
+The neck is a bit bigger so ends up being quite comfortable for me.

-The other feature worth mentioning here is the additional underarm panel that it present on this garment rather than having a seam that runs straight up under the armpit.
-This additional panelling makes it feel very comfortable even on long days.
-This garment also comes in four colour choices which I know is not a consideration for many people but its does allow you to individualise your gear; first world issue I know.
+The other feature worth mentioning here is the additional underarm panel on this garment.
+Rather than having a seam that runs straight up under the armpit, this additional panelling makes it feel very comfortable even on long days.
+This garment currently comes in just a single colour choice, called Fusion Black, although this colour is better described as a ‘mid grey’.
+For many people they won’t care about the limited colour selection though.

-I struggled to find any negatives with this top and the only fault I could find is that there is some slight pilling occurring.
-Given that I tend to ignore the care instructions when washing my garments as i did in this case and put it through a dryer I’ll accepted the blame for this issue; otherwise this top is holding up very well.
+I struggled to find any other negatives with this top and the only fault I could find is that there is some slight pilling occurring.
+Given I tend to ignore the care instructions when washing my garments as I did in this case.
+I put it through a dryer – I’ll accept he blame for this – but this top is holding up very well.

-The Wilderness Wear MerinoFusion 190 Long Sleeved Zip Neck Top has now become a firm part of my layering system and I’m very happy to recommend for those looking for this style of top.
+The Wilderness Wear MerinoFusion 190 Long Sleeved Zip Neck Top has now become a firm part of my layering system.
+I’m very happy to recommend it for those looking for this style of top.

 Wilderness Wear MerinoFusion 190 Long Sleeved Zip Neck Top – side view.
-Note the generous length of both the sleeves and the body of the top itself
+Note the generous length of both the sleeves and the body

 Wilderness Wear MerinoFusion 190 Long Sleeve Zip neck top – neck zip open